Select question from list...

 The climate of 'make do and mend' has led many gardeners to wise up to the fact that IT IS possible to extend, refurbish, or even relocate polytunnels in a bid to maximise growing space.
 Whether you are modifying or extending an existing Polytunnel, we would suggest this is best done when your cover needs replacing as it is not recommended that the polythene is reused.
 If you are looking for new foundation tubes, crop bars or even ridge tubes, the additional help of the replacement tube design service on First Tunnels website, allows gardeners to quickly and easily design a tube that is perfect for their polytunnel.

 With First Tunnels offering different types of covers you can achieve whichever type of environment suits your needs.
 Super White polythene offers a cooler environment for shade loving plants/shrubs or animal shelters.
-A Super Therm cover is also available which retains more heat and reduces condensation helping to reduce water borne diseases.
+A Super Therm cover is also available which retains more heat.
 There is even the option of covering your Polytunnel in Net.

 We have a number of polythene types.
-All First Tunnels polythene used is up to 800 gauge (200 micron) - that's the thickness used on Commercial polytunnels and will last at least 4 or 5 years, but it has been known for a cover to last 10 years.
-We stock our own range of Polythene (unique to the UK Polytunnel Polythene Guaranteemarket) that are guaranteed for 5 years, other specialist types of film are also available and are guaranteed for 4 years.
+All First Tunnels polythene used is up to 800 gauge (200 micron) - that's the thickness used on Commercial polytunnels.
+Our most popular cover is the Super Therm and is supplied with a guarantee for 7 years, but it has been known for a cover to last 10 years.
+Other specialist types of film are also available and are guaranteed for 5 years.
 When comparing specifications with our competitors ensure you check that they are supplying a 800 gauge polythene cover and ask what the guarantee is....